marvinO1/any2logitec/readme.txt

-The "Jekins to Gamepad" project for NCA Code Camp 2013.
-Actually we want to display any 4 line information on the pad.
-Jekins would only be one source.
+The "Jenkins to Gamepad" project for NCA Code Camp 2013.
+Actually we want to display information (4 lines of each 80 characters) on the pad.
+Jenkins would only be one source.

 The whole solution should be language independent.
 So any device that can produce a 4 line file can act as a message producer.